kconner/AllYourFault/Plan.md

         - Animations within annotation views
             - Each annotation view needs a sublayer with a ripple image that we can scale and set opacity to animate.
             - When the timeline goes to a certain time, visit each annotation view and set its local animation time.
-            - Each annotation will have an animation start and end time within the scope of the whole timeline.
+            - Each annotation needs an animation start and end time within the scope of the whole timeline.
-            - If the local animation time is in bounds, adjust the ripple layer scale.
+            - When the local animation time is in bounds, adjust the ripple layer scale and opacity.
+        - Animate by display link
         - Timeline view
             - Scroll view with start and end time parameters
         - Hard part is over; add cool stuff as needed